What is a competitive analysis?

 Reviewing your competitors’ marketing behavior can reveal valuable opportunities and potential threats to your own business.

 It’s unlikely that a competitor’s entire marketing strategy will ever be obvious.
 But, there are certain aspects that you can investigate.

 Research your competitors’ content, ads, and email marketing as you conduct your competitive analysis.

 Start by searching your competitors by name in Google.

-There’s a good chance that the very first results will be paid pay-per-click ads placed by that competitor (or one of their competitors).
+There’s a good chance that the first results will be paid pay-per-click ads placed by that competitor (or one of their competitors).
 What are they advertising?
 What sort of language do they use?

 Weak copy, messaging, or design in a competitor’s ads is an opportunity for your business to make a better impression.
 Strong messaging, copy, or graphics will communicate a clear brand position that you can react to.

-It should come as no surprise that for many businesses (and small businesses in particular), advertising is out, and content is in.
+It should come as no surprise that advertising is out for many businesses (and small businesses in particular), and content is in.

 Do your competitors have blogs?
 If so, are they writing quality content?
 Are they addressing the same topics and keywords that you are?
-Do they include calls-to-action within their content?
+Do they include calls to action within their content?
 If yes, what are they?
 Are readers engaging with the content through comments?

 And blogs are only one form of content for people to engage with.
 Social media is a vital content channel to investigate.